 MY THERAPY APPROACH

 Finding the right therapist can be a daunting process, and therapy tends to work best when both parties feel like it's a good fit.
-I'm open to feedback and have a direct communication style.
+I'm open to feedback and have a direct and transparent communication style.
 If my approach resonates with what you're looking for, please reach out for a brief phone consultation so that we can determine whether working together seems like a good match for your goals.